 While most screenings including a standard 5-panel screening won’t test for phenibut, there is a rare chance that the use of phenibut could show up as a false positive for benzodiazepines.
 Even so, not all screenings even look for benzodiazepine use.

-If you struggle with phenibut addiction or dependence, contact The Recovery Village at Palmer Lake to learn more about substance abuse treatment programs and options.
+If you struggle with phenibut addiction or dependence, contact The Recovery Village at Palmer Lake to learn about our substance abuse treatment programs and options.
+We have a proven track record of providing caring and successful substance abuse treatment at our Palmer Lake, Colorado facility.
+We also offer free resources, such as online recovery meetings, free chat rooms, and much more.